coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. flag:: Positivity Checking

-   This :term:`flag` can be used to enable/disable the positivity checking of inductive types and the productivity checking of coinductive types.
+   This :term:`flag` can be used to enable/disable the positivity checking of inductive types and the productivity checking of co-inductive types.
 Warning: this can break the consistency of the system, use at your own risk.
 Unchecked (co)inductive types are printed by :cmd:`Print Assumptions`.